divyakanth07/Data-Analytis-using-R-programming-SRMIST-MCA-I--F-/README.md

      - Train a KNN model using the `class` library.
      - Evaluate the model's performance using accuracy for various values of `k`.
    - **Algorithm**: K-Nearest Neighbors (using the `class` library in R).

-### 4. **Random Forest using Iris dataset**
+### 4. **K-Means Clustering using USArrests dataset**
-   - **Description**: The Random Forest algorithm is used to classify the species of iris flowers based on their measurements.
-Hyperparameter tuning is performed using cross-validation.
+   - **Description**: K-Means clustering is performed to group US states based on their crime statistics.
-   - **Dataset**: `iris.csv` (included in R by default)
+   - **Dataset**: `USArrests.csv`
    - **Steps**:
-     - Split the data into training and testing sets.
+     - Load and scale the data (excluding the state names).
-     - Train a Random Forest model using the `randomForest` library.
+     - Perform K-Means clustering for different numbers of clusters (2, 3, 4, and 5).
-     - Perform hyperparameter tuning for the `mtry` parameter using a grid search.
+     - Visualize the clustering results using `fviz_cluster`.
-     - Plot the results of the hyperparameter tuning.
+     - Use the silhouette method to determine the optimal number of clusters.
-   - **Algorithm**: Random Forest (using the `randomForest` and `caret` libraries in R).
+   - **Algorithm**: K-Means Clustering (using the `factoextra` and `ggplot2` libraries in R).

 ## Files in the Repository

 - **titanic.csv**: Titanic dataset used for the Decision Tree and Naive Bayes algorithms.
 - **iris.csv**: Iris dataset used for the KNN algorithm.
+- **USArrests.csv**: USArrests dataset used for the K-Means Clustering algorithm.
 - **decisionTree.R**: R script for implementing the Decision Tree algorithm on the Titanic dataset.
 - **naivebayes.R**: R script for implementing the Naive Bayes algorithm on the Titanic dataset.
 - **K nearest integer using iris database.R**: R script for implementing the KNN algorithm on the Iris dataset.
+- **K-Cluster.R**: R script for implementing the K-Means Clustering algorithm on the USArrests dataset.
 - **randomForest.R**: R script for implementing the Random Forest algorithm on the Iris dataset with hyperparameter tuning.

 ## Installation and Setup